Eamonbaloun/PC-Beginners-Guide/README.md

 - [CPU Upgrade Time? — Why Your CPU Matters More Than You Think](https://youtu.be/LrEScc74tgE)❗❗❗ – A must-watch!
 A better CPU can make a huge difference beyond just FPS.
 - [4K Gaming: Why CPU Still Matters in Real-World Scenarios](https://youtu.be/5k4EevOYEKY)❗
 - [PC Case AIRFLOW: A Visual Guide for Optimal Cooling](https://youtu.be/YNcd-IGMj2c)❗
-- [Does High FPS Make You a Better Gamer?](https://youtu.be/x-kwlaKKhp4)❗ – Nvidia’s video explains this perfectly, with [Linus](https://www.youtube.com/@LinusTechTips) breaking it down and [Shroud](https://youtu.be/N3xKA26VY3M) demonstrating.
+- [Does High FPS Make You a Better Gamer?](https://youtu.be/x-kwlaKKhp4)❗ – This video from Nvidia really shows how important FPS is, with [Linus](https://www.youtube.com/@LinusTechTips) breaking it down and [Shroud](https://youtu.be/N3xKA26VY3M) demonstrating.

 **Byte Size Tech** offers great tips for value and longevity (some videos are older, but the lessons are timeless):
 - [CPU and GPU Requirements for 4K Gaming](https://www.youtube.com/watch?v=gCDdUPPhnYU)